sahvea/num-converter/backend/README.md

 - Convert Arabic numbers (1-3999) to Roman numerals
 - Convert Roman numerals to Arabic numbers
 - Caching of conversion results in MongoDB
-- Retrieve all stored conversions
+- Get all stored conversions
 - Delete all conversions from the database

 ## API Endpoints